liquity/dev/README.md

 The `CDPManager::getApproxHint()` function can be used to generate a useful hint, which can then be passed as an argument to the desired CDP operation or to `SortedCDPs::findInsertPosition()` to get an exact hint.

+`getApproxHint()` takes two arguments: `CR`, and `numTrials`.
+The function randomly selects `numTrials` amount of CDPs, and returns the one with the closest position in the list to where a CDP with a collateral ratio of `CR` should be inserted.
+It can be shown mathematically that for `numTrials = k * sqrt(n)`, the function's gas cost is with very high probability worst case O(sqrt(n)), if k >= 10.

 **CDP operation without a hint**

 1. User performs CDP operation in their browser